Skip to content

 Why It Mattered

 Media headlines were causing confusion about daily case counts.
-By explaining data methodology in plain language, we empowered citizens to interpret statistics correctly and reduce misinformation.
+By explaining data methodology in plain language, the feature helped citizens interpret statistics correctly and reduce misinformation.

 DataDefinitions Accordion showing data terminology explanations